 In some warm areas, WNV is present year-round, but in most regions, it is seasonal: cases occur during the mosquito season.
 The amount of WNV present depends in part on the number of infected birds and the mosquito population.
 Prevention depends on controlling individual exposure and on controlling the mosquito population.

-NAAT and viral cultures are used in research settings to identify the strain of virus causing the infection and to study its attributes.
+NAAT and viral cultures are used in research settings to identify and subtype the strain of virus causing the infection and to study its attributes.
+These tests are important in studying the spread and sometimes the source of infections or epidemics.
 Different strains of WNV have been isolated and associated with different epidemics around the world.

 Not for humans yet, but there may be one or more vaccines available in the next few years.
 Research is ongoing.
 Vaccines for other flaviviruses, such as yellow fever, have been available for about 70 years and have well-established safety and efficacy records, so researchers are optimistic that a solution can be found.